Shaga-Matula/guitar-licks/README.md

 - __Contacts Page__

   - The contacts page has a form wit First Name, Last Name, Email Address, Phone Number and message area.

+  - The student will then be contacted by one of our assessor to determine the correct course and any other needs of the potential student.

+    * The contact form is implemented to allow users to contact 'Guitar Licks'.
+These are the feields:
+        * First Name (required, type=text)
+        * Last Name (required, type=text)
+        * Email (required, type=email)
+        * Message (required, type=textarea)
   - Also Vertical radio buttons dictating the entry level of the student, Beginner Intermediate of Advanced.
-  - The student will then be contacted by one of our assessor to determine the correct course and any other needs of the potential student.

 <figure>
   <img src="assets/images/contacts.png" width=800>